shas38/myob/README.md

 # myob web app
 This project contains a simple web server with three endpoints.
 The purpose of this project is to demonstrate how a CI/CD pipeline can be implemented.
+The pipeline is written in Groovy and can be used in Jenkins to automate the CI/CD process.
+Please see the jenkinsfile for the groovy script.

+The API endpoints for the webapp are,
-- a simple root endpoint which responds in a simple manner; "hello world" or some such
+- a simple root endpoint which responds with "hello world"
-- a health endpoint which returns an appropriate response code
+- a health endpoint which returns {status: 200}
-- a metadata endpoint which returns basic information about your application; example:
+- a metadata endpoint which returns basic information about your application; example below,

 ```json
 "myapplication": [